Steve Hogg Approved Fitter

 - Inspection of all drive train components for damage and wear.

-- Setup and tune brakes and inspect brake shoes for damage and wear.
+- Setup and tune brakes and inspect brake pads for damage and wear.

-- Check headset, bottom bracket, hubs for play and adjust if required.
+- Check headset, bottom bracket, hubs for smooth operation and adjust as required.

 - All fasteners are checked for correct torque.

-- All work is double checked and test ridden before it leaves the store.
+- All work is test ridden before you pick it up.

-- All service comes with our “money back if your not happy guarantee.”
+- All service comes with my “money back if your not happy guarantee.”

 - Complete dis-assembly of bicycle.

-- Hubs, Headset, Bottom Bracket and Derailleur pulleys are disassembled and rebuilt using anti-friction grease for bearings and all mating surfaces.
+- Hubs, Headset, Bottom Bracket and Derailleur pulleys are disassembled and rebuilt using the highest quality lubricants for bearings and all mating surfaces.

 - All pivots are treated with anti-friction penetrating lubricant after cleaning.

-- If required tapping and facing operations will be performed to the frame.
+- When required tapping and facing operations will be performed to the frame.

 - Wheels will be checked for proper tension and trued.

-- Rim strips, tires will be inspected for wear and damage.
+- Tires will be inspected for wear and damage.

-- The bicycle will be re assembled using new genuine cables and small parts.
+- The bicycle will be re assembled using new genuine cables and small parts fully compatible with your drive train.

-- A free follow up appointment is included with this package after a 50-100km break in period.
+- A free follow up appointment is included with this package after a 100-200km break in period.

-- We recommend this level of service every 1-2 years depending on use.
+- I recommend this level of service every 1-2 years depending on use.

 - All work is double checked and test ridden.

-- All service comes with our “money back if your not happy guarantee”.
+- All service comes with my “money back if your not happy guarantee”.